simonmichael/hledger_site/src/index.md

 After two weeks of using #PlainTextAccounting (double-entry bookkeeping) w/ #hledger, I couldn't be happier.
 So many things I couldn't record and evaluate with my old single-entry (income-expense) system are now a piece of cake!
 Best of all, multiple open source apps (hledger, etc.) exist & reports can be exported in many formats.

+Fwiw the flexibility of how technical the tool can be has been a big feature for me ... point being, I could learn along the way.
+The level of precision/sophistication is really flexible.
+--kjb4

 `;